Running on the KV260 Board

 Freeing pipeline ...

-Viewing in Pyuv Player
+Viewing in the PYUV Player

-1. Copy to petalinux home directory
+1. Copy to PetaLinux home directory:

 root@xilinx-kv260-starterkit-20222:~# cp capture1.bgr /home/petalinux/